13 oct 2015

-Migration Initiatives 2009 outlines IOM's planned activities for which financial support is needed.
-The 2009 appeal totals some 870 million US dollars for activities in nearly 400 locations.
-The appeal covers a range and diversity of projects as varied as migration itself.
-Labour migration, voluntary assisted return and reintegration, counter-trafficking, technical cooperation, migration and development, emergency operations, migration and health, policy consultation, research, and international migration law are among the areas covered.
+Migration Initiatives 2010 outlines IOM’s proposed activities for which funding is needed.
+The 2010 appeal totals approximately 1.2 billion US dollars for various projects in areas such as emergency and post-crisis operations, migration health, economic/community stabilization and development, voluntary assisted return and reintegration, counter-trafficking, technical cooperation, labour migration, policy consultation, research, and international migration law.

 - IOM Strategy

 - Middle East